Best Online Degrees in: Wildlife Biology

 - Mammalogy.
 Mammalogy covers the taxonomy, distribution, ecology, behavior, and evolution of mammals.
 Laboratory work teaches the preparation of specimens and emphasizes anatomy and identification.
 Field exercises emphasize population analysis.

 - Biometry.
 Students study statistical methods in biological problems, including sampling techniques, data analysis, experimental design, and population dynamics.
 Advanced course work covers inferential statistics, exploratory and confirmatory data analysis, estimation and hypothesis testing, randomization, replication, sample-size determination, and analysis of variance and covariance, as applied to biological research applications.

 Projects in wildlife biology consist of laboratory and anatomy work, as well as field work, usually with a report or research paper requirement.
 Homework may also entail reading and comprehension assignments.
 Research opportunities may be available in conservation biology, game management, endangered species, habitat fragmentation, integrated forest-wildlife management, wetland wildlife ecology, and bioenergetics.

 Building a Career

 According to theU.S.
-Bureau of Labor Statistics, the median annual wage for zoologists and wildlife biologists was $57,430 in May 2010.
+Bureau of Labor Statistics, the median annual wage for zoologists and wildlife biologists was $57,430.
 Employment for zoologists and wildlife biologists was expected to grow by 7% between 2010 and 2020.
 Research assistant, conservation officer, ecological modeler, and wildlife technician positions are available for employees with experience in wildlife biology.
 Keep in mind that wages and job opportunities depend on a variety of factors, including location, employer, position, and experience.